 All policies pertaining to Graduate Study at the University of Massachusetts Lowell are to be found in the UMass Lowell Online Graduate Catalog.
-Some policies are specific to the School of Education and are posted below.
+Some policies are specific to the College of Education and are posted below.
 Policies which pertain to a particular program can be found on the program page.

 Transfer of Credit Policy

-Beginning in Fall 2009, students may only transfer into their degree six credits of appropriate course work taken prior to admission to the School of Education at another accredited institution (six credits taken at UMass Lowell prior to admission are not considered transfer credits).
+Beginning in Fall 2009, students may only transfer into their degree six credits of appropriate course work taken prior to admission to the College of Education at another accredited institution (six credits taken at UMass Lowell prior to admission are not considered transfer credits).

 - Transfer courses are subject to the approval of the Admissions and Standards Committee